 - travel.
 Learning about new cultures, foods, beliefs, ways of life.
 And in particular traveling to countries that have given me a deep sense of gratitude for the life I live.

-- my health. the fact that I have endless resources at my finger tips (we all do) for staying healthy, not just physically, but mentally and emotionally.
-And the fact that I know and experience this truth...that we all age, but getting old is a choice.
+- my health. the fact that I have endless resources at my finger tips (we all do) for staying healthy, not just physically, but mentally, emotionally, and spiritually.

 So then I started asking myself, “what did I have to do and who did I have to become to create this happiness in my life?”